 And we're here to have fun sharing our culinary and travel adventures with you.
 We hope you'll join us for the journey - and we hope to meet you in the real world someday.

 We are not professional chefs, nor are we professional food reviewers.
-We come from humble backgrounds and from cultures where food brings people together, is symbolic of friendship, and cultivates a sense of community.
+We come from humble backgrounds and from cultures where food brings people together; a world where food is symbolic of friendship and cultivates a sense of community.
 We sincerely appreciate humble noshing, while at the same time we have have been fortunate to have achieved some measure of success, allowing us to travel widely and experience culinary artistry as well.
 Put simply, we love food, we love the people who passionately prepare food, and we love sharing food with friends.

-This is not a food review site.
-We do not pretend or purport to be professional food critics.
-The reason for this is simple, and is best explained by this quote from the classic food movie Ratatouille:
+But for all that, and to be clear, we do not pretend or purport to be professional food critics.
+The reason for this is simple and is best explained by this quote from the classic food movie Ratatouille:

 In many ways, the work of a critic is easy.
 We risk very little yet enjoy a position over those who offer up their work and their selves to our judgment.
 We thrive on negative criticism, which is fun to write and to read.
 But the bitter truth we critics must face, is that in the grand scheme of things, the average piece of junk is probably more meaningful than our criticism designating it so.
 But there are times when a critic truly risks something, and that is in the discovery and defense of the new.
 The world is often unkind to new talent, new creations, the new needs friends.

 So this is what we savour in our food adventures: the quest for the new and the excitement of sharing those experiences with you as best we can.